Course

 Depending on the extent of the patient's pain, you'll use your nursing judgment to select and implement nursing interventions for acute pain to address it.
 For mild pain, non-pharmacological measures may suffice; for severe pain, regular administration of opioid pain relievers (as ordered) may be the best course of action.
 For these patients, it is important to stick with the scheduled doses as closely as possible because the pain becomes much harder to treat once it becomes severe.

-Once you get their pain under control, it is important to begin teaching and involving the patient in their own care.
-Non-pharmacological comfort measures, wellness strategies, what to expect during the healing period are all important for the nurse to teach the patient.
-This information helps them become more capable of caring for themselves and promotes both physical and emotional healing.
+Once the patient's pain is under control, it is important to begin teaching and involving the patient in their care.
+The nurse should teach the patient non-pharmacological comfort measures, wellness strategies, and what to expect during the healing period.
+This information helps the patient become more capable of caring for themselves and promotes both physical and emotional healing.

 Evaluation